gestom/FROctoMap/README.md

 4)  You can also predict or reconstruct the Octomap by providing relevant timestamp (currently a simple sequence number) via service '/generate_octomap'.

 This is just a demo intended for review purposes of TAROS 2014.
-The full version will be released provided after the paper presentation.
+The full version will be released after the paper presentation (if it's accepted).